srmullens/randomize_your_exam_questions/README.md

 multiple_choice_questions is also a Python list, which should contain each question and all the details pertaining to it.
 Each question consists of a Python dictionary with four entries.
 The commented zero just indicates what index the question is in the list, which can be helpful when many questions are entered.
 * **'question'** is where you write your question.
 The quotations are a reminder that this should be a string.
 This uses " so an apostrophe can be inserted without any issues.
 * **'options'** contains a list of ways you want your question to vary.
 Inside the [ ] to indicate a list are ' symbols showing this should be a list of strings.
 Similar to above, if an apostrophe is needed the " symbol can be used around the string instead.
 * **'choices'** contains a list of potential answers.
-You can have any number of choices here; two, four, ten, whatever.
+You can have up to 26 choices here.
 * **'answers'** contains a list of a single item, which should be the exact string as one of the choices.
 Because these are strings, the answer must use quotations, which was not true of the true/false section.

 ### Example 1